How to generate wind power in Ohio

 Siting for commercial wind generators – a convenient one-stop process

-New commercial wind farms (5 megawatts or greater) can receive a single siting certificate through our State’s convenient “one-stop” shopping process at the Ohio Power Siting Board.
-This unique siting process is made possible in Ohio because all eleven entities involved with approving the siting application are seated at the same table: the chair of the Public Utilities Commission of Ohio (PUCO); the directors of the Ohio Environmental Protection Agency, the Ohio Departments of Agriculture, Development, Health, and Natural Resources; and a public member.
+New commercial wind farms (five megawatts or greater) can receive a single siting certificate through the Ohio Power Siting Board.
+This unique siting process is made possible in Ohio because all eleven entities involved with approving the siting application are seated at the same table: the chair of the Public Utilities Commission of Ohio (PUCO); the directors of the Ohio Environmental Protection Agency, the departments of agriculture, development, health, and natural resources; and a public member.
 The public member must be an engineer and is appointed by the governor from a list of nominees submitted by the Ohio Consumers’ Counsel.
 Four non-voting legislative members are also on the Board: two from the Ohio House of Representatives and two from the Ohio Senate.
-Visit the OPSB website at http://www.opsb.ohio.gov/.

 Selling wind power directly to Ohio retail customers

-Prices for retail sales of energy provided through PUCO-certified CRES providers should be negotiated with the retail customer or may be posted on the PUCO website “Apples-to-Apples” comparison for other providers’ electricity prices.
+Prices for retail sales of energy provided through PUCO-certified CRES providers should be negotiated with the retail customer or may be posted on the PUCO's Energy Choice Ohio website.
 Information on the price for electricity sold directly to a retail customer should be included in any written agreement with the retail customer.

 Selling power “to the grid”